Oregon man rides from Canada to Mexico for suicide awareness - WHIZ News

 He talks about how things seemed to change those last few days.

-Perhaps in some small way, Peterson’s ride to Mexico will reach somebody else.
+Perhaps in some small way, Petersen’s ride to Mexico will reach somebody else.

 “It’s not about me.
 It’s not about what I’m doing,” he said.
 “I just kind of want to raise some awareness, and in a backhanded way it’s helping me.
 I’m doing something and it feels good, so I’m going to keep doing it.”